vfarah-if/NodeCodingExercise/test-pnpm/shopping-cart-kata/README.md

 ### Summary

-Thnanks Emmanuael Valverde, for your cool takle on this [kata](https://www.codurance.com/katas/shopping-cart-kata).
+Thanks Emmanuael Valverde, for your cool take on this [kata](https://www.codurance.com/katas/shopping-cart-kata).
 There were a few sneaky catches with the pricing.
 I have done this kata before using simple types and I found myself producing more code this time.
 I also did outside in, before, mocking and faking bits until I had the final design.
 I think breaking this up into the seperate phases made it easier to get my head around each concept, so I am glad I did it this way.
 The thing didn't like is it forced me into a solution by virtue of what I simplified.
 It may be a good or bad thing, no idea.